-If a contestant withdraws when at least 60 % of the total number of boards is being played, the scores of such a contestant stands and the remaining boards to be played is considered as a 'bye'.
+If a contestant withdraws when at least 60 % of the total number of boards is being played, the scores of such a contestant stands and the remaining boards to be played is considered as 0 % for such a pair but 'Average +' for their remaining opponents.

-If less than 60 % of the total number of boards is being played the scores of such a contestant should be removed and, as for the remaining boards to be played, considered as a 'bye'.
+If less than 60 % of the total number of boards is being played all the scores of such a contestant should be removed and considered as a 'bye'.